-4. Fosmon Dualshock 4 thumbgrips
+4. Fosmon Dualshock 4 Thumbgrips

 Perhaps it’s just me and my dirty hands eroding away the rubber, but the thumbsticks on the Dualshock 4 seem to give up the ghost pretty quickly.
 I think had my PS4 for six months and the controller was already looking worn.
 Not to worry: pick up some thumbgrips and attach them with little fuss to add extra grip and durability.
 Word of warning: these tend to fall off if you leave your controller lying around on the couch.

-5. DreamGear charging cable
+5. DreamGear Charging Cable

 The factory cable that comes with your PS4 won’t be long and it won’t live a long life – Sony have definitely been taking some notes from Apple.
 While it might be a bit of a nuisance, picking up a replacement is fairly straightforward.
 I’ve gone for this one from DreamGear, which sticks firmly in (other cables have tended to be very loose) and is 10ft long, so you can recline and game in peace.

-6. Replacement triggers
+6. Replacement Triggers

 Just like thumbgrips, the triggers (particularly L2 and R2) don’t really hold up all that well on the Dualshock 4.
 It’s surely a comfortable and nice looking controller, but you get the impression that they weren’t built to last the distance.
 There’s an easy solution: pick up some replacement triggers.
 It’s admittedly a bit of a faff to get these attached and working smoothly, but it sure beats counting out your bills to buy a new controller.

-7. Phone clip
+7. DualShock 4 Phone Clip

 If you couldn’t possibly imagine not playing Horizon: Zero Dawn while pushing one out, this is the accessory for you.
 If you can get the damn thing to work, the PS4’s Remote Play is going to be your best friend, allowing you to take your game with you around the house on your phone.
 Better yet, if you pick up this clip and attach it your phone, you make your life a whole bunch easier.
 Just try to get past the fact that it looks quite ridiculous if you can.

-8. Seagate 2TB external hard drive
+8. Seagate 2TB External Hard Drive

 Okay, so this one is by far and away the most expensive PS4 accessory on this list, but if you have a vanilla PS4 with limited storage space, it’s an absolute must.
-Since picking one up, I have about 150 games ready to play compared to the meager selection from beforehand from having to constantly delete games to make space.
-My PS4 is now so overflowing with games that I have organised them into folders by personal rating; I am just that lame.
+Since picking one up, we have about 150 games ready to play compared to the meager selection from beforehand from having to constantly delete games to make space.
+My PS4 is now so overflowing with games that I have organised them into folders by personal rating; we are just that lame.